 Maryland Boating Accident Lawyer

 With 7,719 miles of shoreline, Maryland offers fantastic boating opportunities for beginners and experts alike.
 Drawn by the Chesapeake Bay, the Potomac River, Ocean City, and other scenic areas, thousands of boating fans flock to Maryland’s waters every summer.

 Unfortunately, serious accidents can occur when boat safety is overlooked.
 For example, inexperienced, unlicensed, or intoxicated boaters can cause deadly collisions with objects or other ships.
 Boating injuries or fatalities can also be caused by fires, carbon monoxide leaks, falls overboard, or slip-and-fall accidents on the ship deck.

 If you or one of your family members was injured in a boating accident in Maryland, or if you lost a loved one in a fatal boating accident, Rice, Murtha & Psoras can help you understand your legal options.
 In addition, the attorneys can pursue a claim for injuries or death on the water.

-If your injuries were caused by negligence, you may have a lawsuit against the boat operator or other parties, such as a company that manufactured faulty boat parts.
+If your injuries were caused by negligence, you might have a lawsuit against the boat operator or other parties, such as a company that manufactured faulty boat parts.
 Review your claim confidentially in a free legal consultation with the Maryland boating injury lawyers at Rice, Murtha & Psoras.
 Call (410) 694-7291, or contact Rice, Murtha & Psoras online.

 Boating Injury + Fatality Statistics

-According to a report released by the U.S. Coast Guard, there were a total of 4,145 boating accidents nationwide during 2018.
+According to a report released by the U.S. Coast Guard, there were a total of 4,145 boating accidents nationwide in 2018.
 Together, these accidents were responsible for over 630 deaths and more than 2,500 injuries, in addition to tens of millions of dollars in property damage.

 More than 100 U.S. boat accidents took place in Maryland’s waters, where 122 crashes were reported in 2018.
 Tragically, more than a dozen of these accidents were fatal, resulting in a total of 16 deaths.